 Like Diamond Lake, it’s also in ODFW’s Southwest Zone.

-The latter species was planted strictly to reduce the numbers of nuisance fish found here, and they must be released while the other species are available for harvest.
+The latter species was planted strictly to reduce the number of nuisance fish found here, and they must be released while the other species are available for harvest.

 Debbi Blodgett at Fish Lake Resort suggested that Berkley PowerBait is a good bet to entice trout through the ice, either fished alone or with a nightcrawler.
 Some anglers use lures.